USS Gold Star

 USS Gold Star (AK-12) was a U.S. Navy cargo ship that saw service before and during World War II.
 She was responsible for delivering necessary goods and equipment to ships and stations in the war zone.

 Renamed Gold Star

-Gold Star (AK-12) was built in 1920 by Bethlehem Shipbuilding Corp., Wilmington, Delaware: taken over by the Navy as Arcturus from the USSB 8 November [1921]; commissioned as Arcturus (AK-12) on 1 February 1922 at Philadelphia, Pennsylvania and five days later renamed Gold Star (AK-12) on 6 February.
+Gold Star (AK-12) was built in 1920 by Bethlehem Shipbuilding Corp., Wilmington, Delaware: taken over by the Navy as Arcturus from the USSB on 8 November [1921]; commissioned as Arcturus (AK-12) on 1 February 1922 at Philadelphia, Pennsylvania, and five days later renamed Gold Star (AK-12) on 6 February.
 The ship was reclassified AG-12, 12 May 1922.

 Post-World War I operations

 Renamed Gold Star sailed from Philadelphia 18 March 1922, arriving Seattle, Washington, 1 July via the Panama Canal Zone and California ports.
 During the next two years she served as a cargo ship on the United States West Coast, making three voyages with supplies for radio stations in the Territory of Alaska.
 The ship steamed out of San Francisco, California, 9 October 1924 to assume her duties as station ship at Guam, arriving 3 November 1924.